Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \begin{lem} \end{lem}

 {\bf Proof.} If the nilpotence length of the underlying group $G$ is 0, then the group is trivial, and there is nothing to prove.
-We continue by induction on the nilpotent length, denoting by $H$ the center of $G$.
+We continue by induction on the nilpotent length, denoting the center of $G$ by $H$.
 This is a finite-rank Abelian group, hence it contains a subgroup $H_0$ isomorphic to a certain $\Z^d$ such that $H/H_0$ is a torsion group.
 It follows that the (closed) set $Fix := Fix (H_0)$ of fixed points of $H_0$ is nonempty.
 Since $H / H_0$ is torsion, $Fix$ coincides with the set of fixed points of $H$.
 The complement of $Fix$ is a disjoint union $\bigsqcup_i I_i$ of open intervals $I_i$.
 Moreover, since $H \lhd G$, we have that $Fix$ is $G$-invariant.
 In particular, the intervals in the complement of $Fix$ are permuted by $G$.
 Furthermore, since every element of $G$ has fixed points, we have that every element in $G$ must fix some point in $Fix$.
-Let us now extend in a piecewise affine way the action of $G$ on $Fix$ to the complementary intervals.
+Let us now extend in a piecewise-affine manner the action of $G$ on $Fix$ to the complementary intervals.
 Doing this, we obtain a new action of $G$ on $\mathbb{R}$ which factors throughout $G/H$.
 Since this action coincides with the original one on $Fix$, every element of $G$ admits fixed points.
 We can hence apply the induction hypothesis, thus concluding that $G/H$ has a global fixed point in $Fix$, hence $G$ has a global fixed point. $ \square$

 Now, since $R$ is nilpotent, every left-order on it is Conradian (see the discussion before Theorem \ref{nilpotent-cantor}).
-Using Corollary \ref{mas} (more precisely, by Exercise \ref{puntos-fijos-nilp}), we thus obtain that $\Gamma_0$ contains $[R,R]$, and $R/\Gamma_0$ is torsion-free.
-Moreover, since $\Gamma_0$ is normal in $\Gamma$, we have that $Fix(\Gamma_0)$ is $\Gamma$-invariant, hence $\Gamma_0$ admits a $\mathbb{Z}$-indexed sequence of global fixed points going from $-\infty$ to $\infty$.
+Using Corollary \ref{mas} (more precisely, by Exercise \ref{puntos-fijos-nilp}), we obtain that $\Gamma_0$ contains $[R,R]$, and $R/\Gamma_0$ is torsion-free.
+Moreover, since $\Gamma_0$ is normal in $\Gamma$, the set $Fix(\Gamma_0)$ is $\Gamma$-invariant, hence $\Gamma_0$ admits an integer-indexed sequence $(z_n)_{n \in \mathbb{Z}}$ of global fixed points going from $-\infty$ to $\infty$.

-We divide the induction argument into two separated cases.
+We split the induction argument into two cases.

 \vsp\vsp\vsp

 {\underline{Case I.}} Either $R/\Gamma_0$ is trivial, or it has rank $1$ and the conjugacy action of $\widetilde{\Gamma}$ on it is by multiplication by $\pm1$.

 \vsp\vsp